 No existing WSPAs have provision for implementation of restrictions based on water availability, however there are other WSPAs within Victoria where the management plans for the WSPA allow for the introduction of restrictions based on observed water levels or other factors.

-6.3 Climate Change
+5.3 Climate Change

-There has been general acceptance that changes in weather patterns over the past fiftyyears have altered the landscape and this has become particularly topical over the last decade.
+There has been general acceptance that changes in weather patterns over the past fiftyyears have altered and that this has impacted on rainfall and temperature trends.